LianaTechnologies/lianaautomation-wc/readme.txt

 == Description ==

-LianaAutomation WooCommerce integrates the LianaAutomation marketing automation platform with a WooCommerce WordPress site.
+LianaAutomation for WooCommerce integrates the LianaAutomation marketing automation platform with a WooCommerce WordPress site.

-= Grow your business =
+= Create Automations for your WooCommerce site visitors =

-LianaAutomation means business.
+Liana Automation allows you to segment your WooCommerce site visitors and create marketing automations based on those segments.
+With this tool, you can grow your business and create effective automations for many purposes, like retargeting, additional sales, or brand awareness.
+Implement rightly timed marketing actions based on the customer data you possess.

 = Contribute and translate =

-LianaAutomation WooCommerce is developed and supported by Liana Technologies Oy.
+LianaAutomation for WooCommerce is developed and supported by Liana Technologies Oy.
 Join our crew at GitHub or contact using other means.

 == Frequently Asked Questions ==